Managing Data Stewards

 By Martin Dunn

-Breaking down a large number of data stewarding events into smaller groups makes it easier to create and maintain enthusiasm within the data steward team.
-Just as it’s easier to convince someone to run a quarter mile than a full marathon, data stewards will more readily tackle a series of small groups of records than one long list.
+Breaking down many data stewarding events into smaller groups makes it easier to create and maintain enthusiasm within the data steward team.
+Just as it’s easier to convince someone to run a quarter-mile than a full marathon, data stewards will more readily tackle a series of small groups of records than one long list.

 Communicate Policy Clearly